egbendito/mashawara/docs/architecture.md

 ---
 layout: default
-title: Data Architecture
+title: Tool Structure
 nav_order: 3
 ---

-# Data Architecture
+# Data Structure

-Each instance of the AgWise DST starts from a similar structure of the *root directory*.
+Each instance of the Mashawara DST starts from a similar structure of the *root directory*.
 This space has a specific architecture to facilitate the management and use of the tool, and users are encouraged to maintain it or keep it to the extent possible.
 This design facilitates the separation between data and processes.
-Figure 4 describes the architecture of the system.
+Figure 2 describes the structure of the system.
 It is important to observe the clear separation into 2 main sections: data and functions.
 The folder “data” is the section where the information should be stored, and it is described with detail in this entire section.
 The folder “functions” contains the scripts and